 Sleep reduces stress levels, and that has a direct effect on your immune system.
-Basically getting enough sleep translates in you to be healthier, and be better protected from infections and diseases.
+Basically getting enough sleep translates in you being healthier, and be better protected from infections and diseases.

 If you try getting 8-9 hours of healthy sleep regularly, your overall health will improve significantly.
 Attempt to fit such healthy goals in your lifestyle, and you will feel better, and be happier, and honestly what’s more important than that?